-Cystoscopy is a diagnostic test done so that the surgeon can see directly into the lower urinary tract (bladder and urethra).
+Cystoscopy is a procedure that allows the surgeon to see directly into the lower urinary tract (bladder and urethra).
 A lighted, tubular telescope-like instrument called a cystoscope is placed into the bladder through the urethra.
 This test can help identify problems, such as:

 Water flows through the cystoscope so the surgeon can see the bladder, urethra and the insertion of the ureters into the bladder.
 X-rays may be done along with cystoscopy to look for different problems with the ureter or kidney.
 It is done under general anesthesia so your child will feel no pain.